<> <> <> <>

 What are the other common causes of hair loss?

-Sometimes, even hairstyles may contribute to hair loss, like tight buns or ponytails, extensions, or tight braids.
+Some medications can also dampen your hair growth, and sometimes, even hairstyles may contribute to hair loss, like tight buns or ponytails, extensions, or tight braids.

 The best foods to help with hair growth